dwiepert/audio_features/README.md

-TODO STUFF:
-1. Check that word and phone features are saved correctly and look right
-2. Check what is going wrong with evaluation of word embeddings
-3. Debug classification
-4. Result analysis woohoo

 # Audio Features
 Package for extracting various features from audio stimuli

 ## Setup
-Before installing: if you have access to conda it is good practice to create a new environment for use with this package.
-Make sure the environment is active before installing.
+In order to install all components easily, it is best to have a conda environment (some packages installed with conda and not setup.py)

 To install, use